Colon-D/bww-sandbox/README.md

 - Set `infinite_costumes` to `false`.
 If you want Gamepad binds, use Steam Input's Controller Configurator to bind a Gamepad button to a bound Keyboard key, like "Space Bar".
 - Note this will affect other uses of that button, like the UI.
+Volume Multipliers can be set between [0.0, 1.0].
+- Volume Multipliers multiply together.
+Setting ingame Music to 5 (50% volume), and the config's Music to 0.5 (a further 50% of that volume) will result in 25% volume total.

 ---